-St Thomas and St Thomas of the Air Church Fourth Sunday After Easter May 2, 2021 rmcneely+ "...sundry and manifold changes of the world" "with whom is no variableness nor shadow of turning" "filthiness and superfluity of naughtiness" "receive with meekness the engrafted word, which is able to save your souls."
+St Thomas and St Thomas of the Air Church Fourth Sunday After Easter May 18, 2025 rmcneely+

+"...sundry and manifold changes of the world"

+"with whom is no variableness nor shadow of turning"

+"filthiness and superfluity of naughtiness"

+"receive with meekness the engrafted word, which is able to save your souls."

 Phrases from the Collect and Epistle for today.

 My, Couldn't the Elizabethans turn a phrase.

 Perhaps at first blush there may be no obvious relationship among these phrases, but, perhaps in them we may find instruction for our lives.

 We live in a broken and fallen world.

-Our society is becoming secularized at an ever increasing pace.
-We live in a culture of filthiness and a superfluity of naughtiness.
-It is a challenge these days to retain our faith in the sundry and manifold changes of the world.
-Today an invisible microscopic cell A virus Has wrought monumental change in our lives.
+Our society is becoming secularized

+at an ever increasing pace.

+We live in a culture of filthiness

+and a superfluity of naughtiness.

+It is a challenge these days

+to retain our faith in the

+sundry and manifold changes of the world.

 Today some of us gather in this little miracle church And we come together on video screens Here and across the country.

 History is something we live every day but which can only be seen from the distance of years.

-We think of ours as a life of changeable times and they are, A virus has certainly changed the way we live Far longer than many had anticipated.
-Going on 14 months now.
-But lest we feel that we suffer alone or that ours is a new phenomenon; for comparison, let me tell you some of what an earlier generation experienced in their lifetime: Let me tell you something of the story of my Grandmother.
+We think of ours as a life of changeable times and they are.

+But lest we feel that we suffer alone or that ours is a new phenomenon; for comparison, let me tell you some of what an earlier generation experienced in their lifetime:

+Let me tell you something of the story of my Grandmother.